nemesisdb/nemesisdb/docs/docs/home/tldr-ts.md

 - Top level event members can be indexed

 :::note
-In the current version time series data cannot be deleted.
-A future release will address this, likely by a partitioning scheme so time series data before a cut-off time is deleted.
-This is in preference to deleting data at particular times.
+Individual events in a time series cannot be deleted, only the complete time series.
 :::

 Internally, time and event data are stored in parallel vectors (resizeable arrays).
 This is straight forward to find an event from its time (and vice versa) and also benefits from cache/spatial locality because vectors are contiguous in memory.